-Our class meets once per week on Thursday from 3:55pm to 6:45pm.
+Our class meets once per week on Wednesday from 7:10 pm to 9:55pm.
 Students are expected to complete the assigned readings before the class.
-We will then cover the lecture and students will engage in discussion and exercises relating to weekly content.
+We will then cover the lecture, and students will engage in discussion and exercises relating to weekly content.
 Any questions about the schedule can be directed to evbell@uga.edu.